dep-mg

 A liver biopsy involves taking a small sample of liver tissue for examination under a microscope.
 This can help confirm a diagnosis of alcohol liver disease and assess the extent of liver damage.

-V. Treatment Options for Alcohol Liver Disease
+Alcohol Liver Disease Treatment